Rajeswari Vaidyanathan

-Rajeswari Vaidyanathan is a Tedx Speaker, trainer, performer and a choreographer of International Latin Ballroom Dance forms.
-She is the founder of a dance school called VR DanceSport, which is the largest Latin Ballroom dance school in India providing International level social and competitive training.
+Rajeswari Vaidyanathan is a TEDx speaker, trainer, performer and a choreographer of International Latin Ballroom Dance forms.
+She is the founder of dance school VR DanceSport, the largest Latin Ballroom dance school in India, providing International level social and competitive training.

 Early life

 Vaidyanathan is from Kolkata.
 She has done her MBA from ICFAI Business School.
 She has also done Honours in English from Loreto College under Calcutta University.
-A top level banker as a profession, she gave up her corporate career as Senior Vice President, to follow her passion in dance.
+A top level banker as a profession, she gave up her corporate career as Senior Vice President, to pursue a career in dance.